-Harrovians will take up university places for 2019/20 at:
+Harrovians leaving the School in 2019 will take up places at:

 - Seven of the world’s top ten universities (QS World University Rankings), including Oxford, Cambridge, Stanford and Chicago;

-- 26 universities in the USA, including six of the eight Ivy League schools;
+- 22 universities in the USA, including seven of the eight Ivy League schools;

 - Some of the UK’s most academically selective universities, including Imperial, Durham, LSE, and UCL.

-Over a quarter of leavers will take up places ranked in the world’s top 20 institutions, including Yale, Imperial, Princeton, and Columbia.
-The most common university destinations in 2019 were Edinburgh (20), Exeter (19), Newcastle (13), Bristol (11), Durham (8) and Oxford (8).
+Nearly a quarter of leavers will take up places ranked in the world’s top 20 institutions, including Yale, Imperial, Princeton, and Columbia.
+The most common university destinations in 2019 were Edinburgh (20), Exeter (20), Newcastle (14), Bristol (11), Durham (8) and Oxford (8).